hansroh/skitai/README.rst

 Simply just remember, if you use WSGI container like Flask, Bottle, ... - NOT Saddle - and want to use Skitai asynchronous services, you should import 'was'.
 Usage is exactly same.
 But for my convinient, I wrote example codes Saddle version mostly.

-Async Communication Between Backends To Backends
+Async Communication For Backends To Backends
 ------------------------------------------------------

 Most importance service of 'was' is making requests to HTTP, REST, RPC and several database engines.
 And this is mostly useful for fast Server Side Rendering with outside resources.